Zarnetske Watershed Science & Hydroecology Lab @ MSU

 Picture

 Chao joined the lab as a postdoc in the summer of 2020.
 Before joining the lab, Chao was a postdoc in the Department of Fisheries and Wildlife at Michigan State University working on evaluating statistical methods of ecological meta-analysis.
 Chao completed his Ph.D. at the University of Georgia, where he worked on how ecosystem metabolism changes with spatial and temporal scales.
-He is now working on the Watershed DOC export regimes project.
+He was working on the Watershed DOC export regimes projects.

 Dr. Tanner Williamson - PostDoc